muratk3n/thirdwave/en/README.md

 ---

-The thrift / deficit decision is a political one, so by definition it cannot be de-politicized, taking out of realm of discussions, turned into TINA, just like Bitcoin "not printing money", depoliticizing that decision makes it unfit as a national / global fiat currency.
+The thrift / deficit decision is a political one, so by definition it cannot be de-politicized, taken out of realm of discussions, turned into some kind TINA law, just like Bitcoin "not printing money", depoliticizing that decision disqualifies it as a national / global fiat currency.

 "Should autsterity be embedded in European law?"